 Thermoplastic polyolefins like polyethylene and polypropylene, and polyolefin elastomers such as EPDM rubber are notoriously difficult to join.
 Solvent welding does not produce strong bonds as polyolefins normally have excellent resistance to solvents.
 Polyolefins have very low surface energies so adhesives do not wet-out the surface well without some form of surface treatment.
-Surface treatments such as corona, flame, or plasma treating add costs to manufacturing and are often not desired.
+Surface treatments such as corona, flame, or plasma treating add costs to manufacturing.

 Pretreat the polyolefin with Permabond Polyolefin Primer (POP) and bond with Permabond Cyanoacrylate.
-This combination will generally create a bond stronger than the polypropylene or polyethylene substrate in shear, however impact strength is limited.
+This combination will generally create a bond stronger than the polypropylene or polyethylene substrate in shear however, impact strength is low.
 POP and cyanoacrylate is a fast, effective solution for many applications.
 Cyanoacrylate and POP will form bonds with good shear strength and good resistance to non-polar solvents (ex. motor oil, gasoline).

 There is no need for a primer or surface treatment (such as flame, corona or plasma).
 They bond a wide range of substrates and even have some strength in bonding PTFE and silicone rubber.

 For more information on these products or to discuss your polyolefin adhesive needs, contact Permabond.

 Picture shows polypropylene test piece bonded with TA4610 – the lap shear stretches and distorts but the bond is still intact.